-Nicholas Dungan is president of CogitoPraxis, an adjunct professor at SciencesPo, and a nonresident senior fellow at the Atlantic Council.
-He was previously president and chief executive of the French-American Foundation, an associate fellow of the Royal Institute of International Affairs (Chatham House), and a senior research fellow at the French Institute of International and Strategic Relations (IRIS).
-In an earlier career, Nicholas Dungan was a senior banker at Merrill Lynch and Société Générale, among others.
-His investment banking focus was client relationship management, mergers and acquisitions, bespoke structured finance, and strategic advice.
+He was previously president and chief executive of the French-American Foundation in New York and, in an earlier career, was a senior investment banker in London, New York and Paris at Merrill Lynch and Société Générale, among others.
+His investment banking focus was client relationship management, mergers and acquisitions, bespoke structured finance and strategic advice.

-As CEO of CogitoPraxis and as senior fellow of the Atlantic Council, Nicholas Dungan has been published and quoted by the BBC, Bloomberg, CNN, the Financial Times, La Croix, Le Figaro, Le Monde, Les Echos, L’Express, Le Temps, Libé, L’Obs, the New York Times and the Washington Post, among many others.
-He appears regularly on Bloomberg Television and France24 and has participated in broadcasts for the BBC, BFM, CNews, Europe1, France Culture, Radio Classique, RTL and others.
+He has been published and quoted by the BBC, Bloomberg, CNN, The Economist, the Financial Times, La Croix, Le Figaro, Le Monde, Les Echos, L’Express, Le Temps, Libé, L’Obs, the New York Times, SwissInfo and the Washington Post, among many others.
+He appears regularly on Bloomberg Television and France24 and has participated in broadcasts for the BBC, BFM, CNews, Europe1, France Culture, Radio Classique, RTL, Radio Télévision Suisse / Swiss Broadcasting Corporation and others.